 - Structural Compliance Premiums: Structural compliance funding is provided on a per person per day basis and applies to those operators who have fully or partially financed their own construction costs.
 The amount depends on the design standard that the LTC home meets and the amount of any government grants received.
 The current per diem funding levels are (on a per resident basis): Class A homes which are not receiving capital cost funding (explained below) \$5.00, Class B homes \$2.50, Class C homes \$1.00. - Capital Cost Funding for New Beds (\$10.35 Government Per Diem Payments): Capital funding applies to homes that have New beds as a result of being constructed after April 1, 1998.
 Under the development agreements, New beds (whether converted or newly constructed) receive a 20-year commitment from the MOHLTC to provide per diem funding of up to \$10.35 per bed.
-Approximately 61% of the Company's portfolio receives the \$10.35 funding, with the maximum remaining term of the funding at 12 years and an average remaining term of 8 years. - Class B and C Beds: There are currently approximately 35,000 Class B and C beds in Ontario and the MOHLTC has publicly recognized the need for governmental funding to assist in the redevelopment of Ontario's Class B and C beds.
+Approximately 61% of the Company's portfolio receives the \$10.35 funding, with the maximum remaining term of the funding at 12 years and an average remaining term of 8 years. - Class B and C Beds: There are currently approximately 35,000 Class B and C beds in Ontario and the MOHLTC has publicly recognized the need for governmental funding to assist in the redevelopment of Ontario's Class B and C beds (OANHSS, 2015).
 In October 2014, an announcement was made by the MOHLTC in regards to a LTC home renewal strategy to support operators in upgrading older LTC homes.
-The announcement included a number of initiatives, including: - a dedicated project office for capital redevelopment and to fast-track approvals; - an enhancement to the construction funding subsidy; - design standard flexibilities to be considered on a home-by-home basis; - a commitment to continue to increase premiums for preferred accommodation; and - an extension to 30 years for the license terms of Class A homes.

-Further LTC renewal strategy details were communicated to all stakeholders in March 2015, including an updated construction funding subsidy policy that increased the per diem funding amount to a minimum of \$16.65 per resident per day for 25 years.
+The announcement included a number of initiatives, including a commitment to continue to increase premiums for preferred accommodation, and an extension to 30 years for the licence terms of Class A homes.
+LTC renewal strategy details communicated to all stakeholders in March 2015 included a construction funding subsidy policy that increased the per diem funding amount to a minimum of \$16.65 per resident per day for 25 years.
 The Company expects to develop older homes through this program and is currently undergoing detailed planning for its approximately 2,200 Class B and C beds.